Should've Been a Cowboy: Other media

 The song is available as downloadable content on the music video game, Rock Band.

 Chart positions

 "Should've Been a Cowboy" debuted at number 69 on the Hot Country Songs chart for the week of March 6, 1993.
 It became Keith's first number one single on the chart dated June 5, 1993, remaining there for two weeks.
-It was certified Gold by the RIAA on November 28, 2012, almost twenty years after its release.
+It was certified three-times platinum by the RIAA on September 18, 2023, thirty years after its release.
+Following Keith's death on February 5, 2024, the single re-entered the Hot Country Songs chart at number 12 on the chart week dated February 17, 2024.
+It was one of five Toby Keith songs to re-enter the chart that week, as well as the highest peaking.